-I was invited by Georgie Scott curator at Folkestone Fringe to be part of MagiC Carpets.
-Magic Carpets provided a unique and exciting funded opportunity which enabled me to work abroad, engage with new communities, meet people and expand my practice as an artist
+I was invited by Georgie Scott, the curator at Folkestone Fringe, to be part of MagiC Carpets.
+MagiC Carpets provided a unique and exciting funded opportunity which enabled me to work abroad, engage with new communities, meet people and expand my practice as an artist.

 My final installation was a work consisting of 18 sculptural spheres made from old clothes and cement and five large photographic images taken at the tanques, printed on cloth.
 The project was realised at Casa Da Memoria, a museum of memory, and was exhibited as part of the CONTEXTILE2018 exhibition.